PhilipYip1988/python-tutorials/001_install/001_windows_install/readme.md

 ![136_img](./images/136_img.png)

 ![137_img](./images/137_img.png)

+This Variable Inspector is quite limited with respect to the Variable Explorer found within Spyder.

 To close JupyterLab, close the tab in the browser.
 In the mambaforge prompt you will notice that the server is still running.